elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

 ### *named* primary/master example

-So let&#8217;s try this out.
-Let&#8217;s configure our RH6 machine to be a primary (master) DNS server.
-First let&#8217;s install the necessary packages:
+So let's try this out.
+Let's configure our RH6 machine to be a primary (master) DNS server.
+First let's install the necessary packages:

     [root@rhel1 ~]# yum install bind